 Once the temperature stabilizes, calibration may begin.
-Once stabilized, the temperature will change less than plus-or-minus one-degree Fahrenheit.
+Once stabilized, the temperature will change less than plus-or-minus one degree Fahrenheit.

-9 With the power cord to the front of the scanner, place the calibrated heat source on the bearing scanner.
+9 With the power cord to the rear of the scanner, place the calibrated heat source on the bearing scanner.

-- 10 To prepare your computer: - a Plug your computer into COM1 Error!
-Bookmark not defined.using a crossover (null-modem) cable. - b Turn on your computer. - c Be sure that your computer has installed communications software, that it is set to use full-duplex, and that the baud rate is set to 115,200. - 11 Using the serial interface, display the Main Menu.
+- 10 To prepare your computer: - a Plug your computer into COM1 using a crossover (null-modem) cable. - b Turn on your computer. - c Be sure that your computer has installed communications software, that it is set to use full-duplex, and that the baud rate is set to 19,200. - 11 Using the serial interface, display the Main menu.